Willie Harris: 2008–2009

 During the 2008–2009 offseason, he signed a two-year contract with the Nationals, worth 3 million dollars (1.5 million per season).
-On April 13, 2009, Willie Harris was placed on the 15-day disabled list for a left oblique strain.
+On April 13, 2009, Harris was placed on the 15–day disabled list with a left oblique strain.

 2010

 On September 24, 2010, Harris hit the first inside-the-park home run in Nationals history against the Atlanta Braves.

 2011

-On January 14, 2011, Harris and the New York Mets agreed to a minor-league deal.
+On January 14, 2011, Harris and the New York Mets agreed to a minor-league contract.
 According to reporter Anthony DiComo, Harris "is all but a lock to make the team in an arrangement that should net him between 250 and 400 plate appearances" in 2011.
-On January 17, 2011 the Mets and Harris made it official that he had signed a minor league contract with the team.
-He also got an invite to Spring training.
+The deal included an invitation to major league spring training.

-He played in 126 games for the Mets at all three outfield positions as well as second and third base.
-He had a .351 On Base Percentage and an OPS+ of 88.
+Harris played in 126 games for the Mets at all three outfield positions as well as second and third base.
+He had a .351 on–base percentage and an OPS+ of 88.